google/glance-experimental-tools/appwidget-configuration/README.md

 }
 ```

-Then, simply add the `AppWidgetConfigurationScaffold` composable with your configuration content UI
+Then, add the `AppWidgetConfigurationScaffold` composable with your configuration content UI
 and provide the configuration state with the `GlanceAppWidget` instance to use for the preview.

 ```kotlin